 The Expanded Functions Dental Auxiliary (EFDA) Certificate is designed to prepare graduates for positions in private practice dental offices, dental clinics, federal, state and municipal health facilities.
 The Ohio State Dental Board allows Certified Dental Assistants and Registered Dental Hygienists to enroll in this training.
 Emphasis is placed on sealants, amalgam restorations, composite restorations and temporary restorations.
 Students will receive instruction and hands-on experience in restorative dentistry as it relates to expanded functions in Ohio.
 Once the training is complete, the student must take a state written and practical exam to demonstrate proficiency in placement of dental restorations.View Full Program Details

 It is very important that you meet with an Academic Advisor 937-512-3700, Building 10, 3rd floor, to make sure you are scheduling the correct classes for your program choices.
 They can also direct you to financial services for any information you require about finances.

-Our dental hygiene program is accredited by the Commission of Dental Accreditation.
+The program in Dental Hygiene at Sinclair Community College is accredited by the Commission on Dental Accreditation and has been granted the accreditation status of Approval (without reporting requirements).
 The Commission is a specialized accrediting body recognized by the United States Department of Education.
-The Commission on Dental Accreditation can be contacted at 312-440-4653 or at 211 East Chicago Avenue, Chicago, IL 60611.
+The Commission on Dental Accreditation can be contacted at (800) 621-8099 or (312) 440-4653 or at 211 East Chicago Avenue, Chicago, IL 60611-2678.

 Click here for the Dental Hygiene Program Advisory Committee